 - 62 percent of teens admit to using their cell phones after bedtime.

 - 77 percent of teens revealed about texting and tweeting when they were expected to be asleep.

 - 21 percent of teens acknowledge keeping the notifications on during sleeping hours and waking up whenever they receive a text.

 - 66 percent of teens confess about not being able to resist mobile despite knowing that it negatively affects their sleep.

 Statistics about teen smartphone use and studies

-- 67 percent of teachers find students being distracted by phones most of the time.
+- 67 percent of teachers find that smartphones distract today’s teens most of the time.

 - 61 percent of kids believe that smartphone use impacts their school work negatively.

 The facts about teen smartphone use and relations